AOMediaCodec/av1-spec/annex.e.decoder.model.md

 }
 ~~~~~

-The Decoder needs an un-assigned frame buffer from the BufferPool for each frame that it decodes.
+The decoder needs an un-assigned frame buffer from the BufferPool for each frame that it decodes.
 A buffer i is un-assigned if both DecoderRefCount [ i ] is equal to 0, and PlayerRefCount [ i ] is equal to 0.

 ~~~~~ c